How to Turn Out the Vote When COVID-19 Has Voters Worried

 Wednesday, May 20, 2020

-By: Greg Adams, CEO
+By: Greg Adams, Chief Executive Officer

 Americans are concerned about their safety at the polls due to coronavirus, according to a recent national poll of voters’ views on voting in the time of COVID-19.
 The poll conducted by ACCESS’s premier polling partner, American Strategies, finds that most American voters are concerned that the pandemic will prevent citizens from participating in the election, and that voters across party lines want policymakers to take action to ensure voter safety.